Get custom SLS printed parts and prototypes from as fast as 3 days.

-Selective Laser Sintering (SLS) is an industrial 3D Printing technology that builds accurate and durable parts from Nylon PA 12.
-The combination of low cost per part, established materials and speed makes SLS a go-to solution among engineers for rapid prototypes, functional end-use parts and low-to-mid volume production.
+Selective Laser Sintering (SLS) is a mature and stable industrial 3D printing technology that builds high strength, accurate, production-grade parts from powdered material, typically Nylon PA12.
+The combination of low cost per part, excellent mechanical properties, established materials and speed makes SLS a popular choice among engineers for functional prototypes, end-use components and low-to-mid volume runs.

 Get a quote / Get in touch